Kmkinnear/MechaCar_Statistical_Analysis/README.md

 - What statistical test would you use to test the hypothesis?
 And why?

 - What data is needed to run the statistical test?

+### Metrics
+- Safety Rating
+- MPG
+- Vehicle Weight
+- Vehicle Class

+### Hypothesis - Null and Alternative
+- Null Hypothesis - There is no difference in safety rating among large and small fuel efficient vehicles between MechaCar and their competitors.
+- Alternative Hypothesis -There is a difference in safety rating among large and small fuel efficient vehicles between MechaCar and their competitors.

+### Statistical Testing

+  There are a few different types of data that we would need to complete our statistical test.
+We would need to do the best we could to secure data for MechaCar and their competitors to make sure we are getting a fair comparison.
+The first set of data would be mpg numbers for all of our vehicles we're testing and then select a mpg threshold to determine which vehicles we are considering to be high-efficiency.
+That way we can filter out low efficiency vehicles that may skew our safety numbers.
+We would also need to see safety ratings for all of the vehicles that we are comparing.
+The final thing that we would need is the vehicle's weight to determine which vehicles we are determining as "large" and "small".
+We can also add in a metric for the type of class vehicle so we can break it our by SUV, Car, Truck, etc. Once we have all of that data we should be to complete our analysis to determine if the size of fuel efficiency vehicles has any effect on their safety rating.